SammyPeer/moonwards/README.md

 # moonwards
-Moonwards is a project to model a realistic path to a realistic lunar settlement with as much detail and clarity as possible.
+Moonwards is a project to build a highly detailed, realistic, virtual lunar colony that can be fully interacted with in a 3d digital environment.
 It starts from now and goes step by step to the point when the Moon is both independent and a major economic force.
 It brings real space-faring alive in people's minds by showing them what it would be like in a way they can appreciate.
+It will build a
 It gives the issue new weight by giving people the knowledge they need to consider what it would mean.